logik-portal/python/about_to_mux_shit_up/README.md

-# About To Mux Shit Up
+# about to mux shit up

 **Script Version:** 1.0.1
 **Flame Version:** 2022